 • Huge frame pack capacity (Jones bikepacking bags available).

 • TIG welded – tig welded cable guides, bottle, rack and fender bosses.

 • Multiple rear rack and fender mounts for the best rack/fender/tire size fit (extra bosses allow you to have the rack at a height to suit the tires/wheels) so very versatile and accommodating of different equipment and different set-ups.

 • Plenty of room for bottles!
-The 24" (Jones Medium) has 2 standard water bottle mounts on the top of the downtube, 1 triple boss mount underneath the downtube, and now the outermost fender/rack mounts on the seatube can be used to mount water bottles as well (total: 5)!
+The 24" (Jones Medium) has 2 standard water bottle mounts on the top of the downtube, 1 triple boss mount underneath the downtube, and now the outermost fender/rack bosses on the seatstays above the dropouts can be used to mount water bottles as well (total: 5)!
 The 25" (Jones Large) Plus adds 1 standard bottle mount on the seatube (total: 6).

 • Triple bottle bosses underneath downtube --for mounting cages such as Salsa Anything cage OR a standard 2 hole water bottle cage.

 • Jones Truss fork – comfortable, precise handling, no brake stutter